BiagioAntonelli/ThompsonSamplingExploration/readME.md

 ## Agent

-Agent folder contains the code for each agent.
-Each agent as an underlying model, which given a context is able to select an action and update its internal model.
+The agent folder contains the code for each agent.
+Each agent has an underlying model, which given a context is able to select an action and update its internal model.

 ```
 agents["bayesianNN"]            - Bayesian Neural Network with Stochastic Variational Inference